ScilifelabDataCentre/serve-load-testing/README.md

     cd ./source

 - Copy the template environment file .env.template as .env

+    cp ./.env.template .env

-- Edit the followinf values in the .env file according to your needs.
+- Edit the following values in the .env file according to your needs.

     - SERVE_LOCUST_TEST_USER_PASS=(The password of the test locust users)
     - SERVE_LOCUST_DO_CREATE_OBJECTS=(A boolean indicating whether to create objects in Serve such as projects and apps)